Frequently Asked Questions

 Is there a place where nursing mothers, or mothers with disorderly children can go and still follow the Mass?

-We will soon install speakers and a video feed in the parish hall so that those attending to little children can still follow along with the Mass.
+We have installed a video feed in the parish hall so that those attending to little children can still follow along with the Mass.
+We are also happy to announce there will also soon be an improved audio system.

 How do I make a good Confession?